 GOOGLE TAG MANAGER

 Our website uses Google Tag Manager, a service of Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA ("Google").
 The Tag Manager is used to manage tracking tools and other services, so-called website tags.
 A tag is an element that is stored in the source code of our website in order to record, for example, predefined usage data, such as an IP address.
 The Google Tag Manager does not use cookies and does not collect any personal data.
 The Google Tag Manager triggers other tags that may collect data.
 Some of the data is stored on a Google server in the USA.
-In the event that personal data is transferred to the USA, Google has submitted to the EU-US Privacy Shield.
+In the event that personal data is transferred to the USA, Google is bound by Standard Contractual Clauses drafted by the EU Commission for the protection of personal data.
 If deactivation has been made at the domain or cookie level, it will remain in effect for all tracking tags implemented with Google Tag Manager.

 For more information, please refer to the privacy policy and Google's further information about Tag Manager.